gerritnowald/budget_book/README.md

 # disclaimer

 I started this personal project as the German *comdirect bank* abolished their online budget planer *Finanzmanager*.
 It aims to reproduce this functionality while being as simple and understandable as possible.
 In principle this project is applicable to every bank, which allows to export transactions as csv files.
-For the *comdirect bank*, also an API access is available, which I adopted from Philipp Panhey.
+For the *comdirect bank*, the API access can be used, which I adopted from Philipp Panhey ([acknowledgements](#acknowledgements)).
 I decided to publish this project, since I thought that it might be useful to others.
 However, this is not a professional and easy to use budget planer and requires some programming knowledge and adaptation to cater to your individual needs.